kmehant/hackfest/move2kube/exercise-3-customizations/exercise-3a-overriding-built-in-transformers/README.md

     $ move2kube transform -s ../../source/enterprise-app/ --qa-skip --overwrite
     ```

     If you are using the Move2Kube UI, create a new workspace and create a new project inside the workspace.
 Now, keep the the Project input type as Source folder and upload the [enterprise-app.zip](https://github.com/Akash-Nayak/hackfest/blob/main/move2kube/source/enterprise-app.zip) file.
+Now, keep the Project input type as Customization folder and upload the [customizations.zip](./customizations.zip).
 Click on the Start Planning button.
 After the planning completes, click on the Start Transformation button.

 2. List the files in the frontend service directory of the `enterprise-app`: